-You may be buying your first home, moving property or purchasing a holiday home but the excitement for you, has to be tempered with the need to ensure any legal requirements and processes are dealt with correctly and thoroughly.
+Whether you’re buying your first home, moving property or purchasing a holiday home, the need to ensure any legal requirements and processes are dealt with correctly can be daunting.

-We also understand the stress that can be part and parcel of buying or selling a property.
-Our specialists will make sure you receive information and updates only when you need them; keeping you in touch with progress and explaining what is happening as each stage is completed.
+We understand the stress that can be part and parcel of buying or selling a property.
+Our conveyancing solicitors will make sure you receive information and updates only when you need them, maintaining a constant dialogue to provide updates as each stage is completed.

-Remortgaging is undertaken for a variety of reasons: switching to obtain a better deal or simply to increase the size of an existing mortgage to release funds to pay for home improvements, or other purposes.
-Whatever your reason for remortgaging, many of the same legal processes required to secure your original mortgage will apply on remortgaging.
+Remortgaging is undertaken for a variety of reasons, most commonly for obtaining a better deal or to increase the size of your existing mortgage if you need to release funds for home improvements.
+Whatever your reason for remortgaging, many of the legal processes you will have experienced from your first mortgage will also apply on remortgaging.

-An important aspect for many people remortgaging is that it is arranged quickly, especially if funds are required for a specific project.
-Our specialists will deal with the legal requirements as quickly as possible, while ensuring our first priority is always to protect your legal position.
+An important aspect for many people remortgaging their home is that it is completed quickly.
+Our remortgaging solicitors will deal with the legal requirements as quickly as possible, while ensuring our priority always in protecting your legal position.

-You may also need to consider the impact on arrangements made in your Will and how the plan affects your inheritance tax situation.
-We can explain the benefits and potential problems of these arrangements and how they affect your estate.
+Our equity release solicitors can guide you through the various issues surrounding equity release schemes, including considerations such as the impact on arrangements made in your will and how the plan affects your inheritance tax situation.
+We will explain the benefits and potential problems of these arrangements and how they affect your estate.

-We provide help and advice on all aspects of Landlord and Tenancy law, including preparation of tenancy agreements and arrangements to terminate leases.
-We also advise landlords on how to deal with difficult tenants and provide assistance for tenants whose landlords are acting outside the law, or ignoring their responsibilities to tenants.
-We can also provide assistance in resolving disputes for either party.
+We provide help and advice on all aspects of landlord and tenancy law, providing advice to landlords on how to deal with difficult tenants and assistance for tenants whose landlords are acting outside the law, or ignoring their responsibilities to tenants.